-(c) Motion Deadline.
-Deadline for a Pretrial Motion; Consequences of Not Making a
+1 (c) Motion Deadline.
+Deadline for a Pretrial Motion; Consequences of Not Making a Timely Motion.

-2 Timely Motion.
 3 (1) Setting the Deadline.
 The court may, at the arraignment or as soon afterward as 4 practicable, set the deadline for the parties to make pretrial motions and may also schedule 5 a motion hearing.
 If the court does not set a deadline, the deadline is the start of trial.
 6 (2) Extending or Resetting the Deadline.
 At any time before trial, the court may extend 7 or reset the deadline for pretrial motions.
-8 (3) Consequences of an Untimely Motion Under Rule 12(b)(3).
-If a party does not meet 9 the deadline [set under (c)(1) or (2)] - or any extension the court provides - for making a 10 Rule 12(b)(3) motion, the motion is untimely.
+8 (3) Consequences of an Untimely Motion Under Rule 12(b)(3).4 If a party does not meet 9 the deadline [set under $(c)(1)$ or (2)] = or any extension the court provides = for making a 10 Rule 12(b)(3) motion, the motion is untimely.
 In such a case, Rule 52[(b)] does not apply, 11 but a court may consider the defense, objection, or request if: 12 (A) the party shows cause and prejudice; or 13 (B) the defense or objection is failure to state an offense or double jeopardy, and 14 the party shows prejudice [only].

-As published, (c)(2)-now renumbered (c)(3)-drew from present Rule 12(e) and referred only to a date that had been extended, but not one that the court had reset.
-The Subcommittee's proposal, however, recognizes that the district court may extend or reset the deadline (which might, for example, shorten the deadline).
-The Subcommittee concluded that courts and litigants might be confused if the dashed phrase in (c)(3) referred only to deadlines that had been extended, and not those that had been reset.
+As published, (c)(2) - which the Subcommittee proposes to renumber (c)(3) - drew from present Rule 12(e) and referred in the phrase set off by dashes only to a date that had been extended, but not one that the court had reset.
+The Subcommittee's current proposal recognizes that the district court may extend or reset the deadline (which might, for example, shorten the deadline).
+Courts and litigants might be confused if the dashed phrase in (c)(3) referred only to deadlines that had been extended, and not those that had been reset.
 Accordingly, the Subcommittee proposes striking the phrase currently set off by dashes.

 To make it completely clear that all references in (b)(1), (2), and (3) refer to the same deadline, the references to "a" deadline were changed to "the" deadline.
 Thus in (1) the court sets "the deadline," in (2) the court may extend or reset "the deadline," and (3) states that a motion is untimely if not made before "the deadline [set under (c)(1) or (2)]."
 The Subcommittee bracketed "set under (c)(1) or (2)" to highlight the question whether the language is sufficiently clear without the cross reference.
 Professor Kimble thinks the cross reference is unnecessary, and recommends its deletion.